Dagashi: Umaibo Takoyaki Flavor Corn Puff Stick

-The Japanese puff comes in many unique flavors and only costs 10 yen (0.1 USD) in Japan.
-As you can guess, these are the main reason why Japanese children love the Dagashi snack.
+It comes in many unique flavors and only costs 10 yen (about 0.1 USD), which is why many Japanese children love the Dagashi snack.

 Umaibo Takoyaki Flavor

-Actually, that also applies to the one I purchased this time “Takoyaki (たこ焼)” flavor.
-This Umaibo Takoyaki went on the market in 1987 and now has become one of the top 5 flavors.
+And that also applies to what I purchased this time, the “Takoyaki (たこ焼)” flavor.
+The Umaibo Takoyaki went on the market in 1987 and today has become one of the top 5 most popular flavors.

-When you break the bar into two, you will see the puff itself is yellow in color.
-The snack is full of flavor like a Takoyaki sauce.
+But when you break the stick into two, you can see the puffcorn itself is yellow and plain.
+Nonetheless, due to the coating, the snack is full of flavor associated with the Takoyaki sauce.

 Takoyaki and Takoyaki Sauce

-“Takoyaki (たこ焼き)” are called octopus balls in English-speaking countries.
-The wheat flour batter is mixed with Dashi soup stock, and topped with a bit of octopus meat and other toppings like finely chopped Beni Shoga and green onions.
+“Takoyaki (たこ焼き)” is often referred to as octopus balls in English.
+The wheat flour batter is mixed with dashi soup stock and topped with a chunk of octopus meat and ingredients like finely chopped Beni Shoga and green onions.

-The mixture is cooked in a Takoyaki grill pan or a Takoyaki maker like this (Amazon.com).
-The resulting balls are typically dressed with Takoyaki sauce and mayonnaise, and topped with green seaweed powder “Aonori (青のり)” and dried bonito shavings “Katsuobushi (鰹節)”.
+The mixture is cooked in a Takoyaki grill pan, and the resulting balls are typically dressed with Takoyaki sauce and mayonnaise, dusted with “Aonori (青のり)” green seaweed powder and “Katsuobushi (鰹節)” bonito shavings.

-The octopus ball is crispy on the outside and moist on the inside.
-The Takoyaki sauce is a sweet brown sauce made with lots of vegetables and fruits.
-It is very similar in taste to Okonomiyaki sauce and not spicy as compared to Tonkatsu sauce.
+These octopus balls are crispy on the outside and soft, moist on the inside, while the brown sauce made with lots of vegetables and fruits is rich and sweet.

-From the above, this Umaibo Takoyaki snack tastes kind of like Takoyaki sauce.
-It is pretty savory and somewhat sweet, and not spicy at all.
-As with the actual octopus ball, Aonori and Beni Shoga (red pickled ginger) are used in this snack.
+As I mentioned above, the Umaibo Takoyaki tastes kind of like Takoyaki sauce.
+It is very savory and somewhat sweet, but not spicy at all.
+As with the actual octopus ball, Aonori and Beni Shoga (red pickled ginger) are used in the snack.

-Here is the ingredient list.
-According to this, the snack is made with corn (Non-GMO), vegetable fat and oil, sauce, sugar, wheat flour, skim milk powder, green seaweed, Beni Shoga (red picked ginger), spices, yolk powder, shrimp powder, amino acid, acidifier, sucralose, and caramel pigment.
+The main ingredients in the Umaibo Takoyaki stick are non-GMO corn, vegetable oil, sauce, sugar, wheat flour, skim milk powder, Aonori (green seaweed), Beni Shoga (red pickled ginger), spices, yolk powder, shrimp powder, amino acid seasoning, acidifier, sucralose, and caramel pigment.